karripar/weedify-frontend/readme.md

 ## Key features and functionality

-### User profile and community
+### User management

 - User profiles: Create and customize personal profile with a profile picture and bio information.
+Username, email and password can also be updated.
 - Dietary preferences: Users can set their dietary restrictions/preferences.
-- Recipe management: Post, edit, and delete your own recipes.
 - Social interactions: Follow other users and view their recipes, comment and rate other user's recipes.
 - Notifications: Receive notifications of new followers, likes, ratings or comments on your posts.

 ### Recipe sharing

+- Recipe management: Post, edit, and delete your own recipes.
 - Recipe creation: Add recipes with title, image/video, ingredients, instructions, dietary information, estimated cooking time, portions and difficulty level.
 - Ingredients management: Detailed ingredient lists with measurements, units and nutrition informaion.
 - Dietary info: Tag recipes with appropriate dietary categories (vegan, gluten-free, etc.).

 ### Discovery and interaction

-- Main feed: Browse recipes from other users in a scrollable feed, view single recipes.
+- Main feed: Browse recipes from other users in a scrollable feed, view detailed recipe information.
 - Rating system: Rate recipes and view average ratings.
 - Comments: Discuss or ask questions about recipes through a comment system with reply functionality.
 - Favorites: Save your favorite recipes for quick access.
-- Like: Like recipes.
+- Like: Like/unlike recipes.
+- Follow: follow/unfollow other users.

 ### Search and filtering